The Mary Immaculate Difference!

 Our Test scores

-64% of our 2017 graduating class went on to local private high schools (Bishop Dunne, Bishop Lynch, Cistercian, Jesuit, John Paul II, and Ursuline) with the remainder attending local public schools (CFBISD, Coppell ISD, DISD, Frisco ISD, Irving ISD.
+One hundred percent of MIS graduates who apply to local private high schools, academies and public schools are accepted!
+Sixty-four percent of our recent graduating class went on to local private high schools (Bishop Dunne, Bishop Lynch, Cistercian, Jesuit, John Paul II, and Ursuline) with the remainder attending local public schools (Carrollton Farmers Branch ISD, Coppell ISD, Dallas ISD, Frisco ISD, Irving ISD.
 Lewisville ISD, and Plano ISD.)
-Over $99,000 in high school scholarships were offered to our graduates.
+Over $99,000 in high school scholarships were offered to these graduates.

 Notable MIS Graduate Honors